Many investors think that the hardest part of becoming an investor is searching for and finding the right investment property.

 The committee as the administrative arm is usually responsible for ensuring all owners and occupiers comply with the by-laws.

-It’s preliminary procedure that contravention notices must be issued before any formal enforcement action is taken.
+It’s a preliminary procedure that contravention notices must be issued before any formal enforcement action is taken.

 The decision to serve a contravention notice can be made by the committee or by the body corporate.